-What flower seeds to sow in April: 8 things to plant now, before it's too late
+What flower seeds to sow in April: 11 beautiful blooms to plant now, before it's too late

 The gardening experts reveal the best flower seeds to sow in April for a gorgeous summer garden

-There are all sorts of fabulous flower seeds to sow in April, to prep for a stunning summer display.
-With the steadily climbing temperatures, many varieties can now be planted outdoors where they are to bloom, while others can be started on a sunny windowsill.
+There are numerous fabulous flower seeds to sow in April to prepare for a stunning summer display.
+With the steadily rising temperatures, many varieties can now be planted outdoors where they will bloom, while others can be started on a sunny windowsill.

-Whether you're tending to a container garden or trying out some new garden trends in your flowerbeds, the following eight options will be sure to bring your space to life.
-Plus, there's plenty of practical advice from gardening experts, for successful results.
+Whether you're tending to a container garden or experimenting with new gardening trends in your flowerbeds, the following 11 options are sure to enliven your space.
+Plus, there's ample practical advice from gardening experts for achieving successful results.

 While planting seeds is easy, there are a few key gardening tips to bear in mind.